DaveEveritt/git-minimal/readme.md

 A deliberately minimal set of commands for using GIT as simply as possible.

-- GIT will ask for some details the forst tiome you use it on a machine
+- GIT will ask for some details the first time you use it on a machine
 - this presumes you've created a simple repo on GitHub
 - don't create a readme.md file on GitHub, do it locally